Welcome to the magical world of Mrs. Mango's! At the shop you will encounter

 immeasurable, and my only wish is to share these priceless anecdotes with all who wish to hear them.

-Her youngest granddaughter Ana and I run the shop now.
-We strive to keep things exactly the way
+Our "adopted" family member Heidi and I run the shop now.
+We strive to keep things exactly

 Nature knows all" and "You should have more vegetables on your plate."